Acumatica/Help-and-Training-Examples/README.md

 This repository contains examples that are included in the Acumatica ERP developer guides and training courses.

-You can find examples in the following folders:

 Integration development

   * _IntegrationDevelopment\I300_: Examples from the [I300 Web Services: Basic | Data Retrieval](https://openuni.acumatica.com/courses/integration/i300-web-services-basic-data-retrieval/) training course